coffee2code/blog-time/readme.txt

 = How do I customize the format of the time string? =

 The widget and template tag allow you specify a time format directly.
 The default value for the time format, and the one used by the display of the blog time in the static admin widget, can be overridden by adding a filter to 'c2c_blog_time_format' and returning the desired time format.
 See http://php.net/date for more information regarding the time format.

-NOTE: The time string is currently only configurable for the static clock and the widget, not the dynamic admin toolbar clock enabled by default.

 = Why is the time not changing in the sidebar widget? =